Skip to main content

 3. Create, rename, change color/icon, or remove labels.

-Heads up: Renaming a label updates it everywhere it’s used.
+Renaming a label updates it everywhere it’s used.

 Settings Labels Pn Settings Create Edit Label Pn

-Find Conversations by Label
+Find conversations by label

 • Open your Inbox and use the filter/search to show conversations with a specific label.

-• Keep it short: 1–2 words or a word + emoji/icon.
+• Keep it short.
+1–2 words, or a word plus emoji/icon.

-• Use prefixes: HR:, Ops:, Sales:, Support:.
+• Use prefixes.
+HR:, Ops:, Sales:, Support:.

-• Color with intent:
+• Color with intent.

 • Green = success/ready